-- arrange for access to robust, independent advice and support with regard to procurement and contract management; - publish the details of all contracts, including their value, on the Group's website as soon as they are agreed; - publish on the Group's website the types of services being commissioned though Any Qualified Provider and the agreed price for each service; - liaise with NHS England when commissioning any service from a primary care provider that is related to the services that some or all GP practices provide under the GP contract - 4.6.
+- 5.6.
 A register of all procurement decisions made by the Group will be maintained and published on the Group's website and made available for inspection at the Group's offices.
-This register will include the details of the decision, who was involved in making the decision (including whether this involved the Governing Body or a Committee) and a summary of any conflict of interests that were declared and how they were managed. - 4.7.
-Where, due to the specific nature of the interests involved, a different approach is required, the Lay Member for Audit and Governance (or their nominee) will communicate the arrangements for managing the actual or potential conflict of interest to all relevant parties within 7 days of a conflict being identified4. - 4.8.
-As outlined in the constitution, alternative arrangements may include the following actions: - referring the matter to the group's governing body to progress; - inviting one or more of the following, who do not have the conflict of interest, to attend the relevant meeting to provide additional scrutiny to the matter and advice to those who can participate: - A practice representative; - A member of a relevant Health and Wellbeing Board;

-• A member of a governing body of another clinical commissioning group.
-This list is not exhaustive, and any arrangements will be recorded and communicated in line with the requirements of paragraph 4.7 above and paragraph 8.4.10 of the Constitution.
+This register will include the details of the decision, who was involved in making the decision (including whether this involved the Governing Body or a Committee) and a summary of any conflict of interests that were declared and how they were managed. - 5.7.
+Where, due to the specific nature of the interests involved, a different approach is required, the Conflict of Interest Guardian (or their nominee) will communicate the arrangements for managing the actual or potential conflict of interest to all relevant parties within 7 days of a conflict being identified6. - 5.8.
+As outlined in the constitution, alternative arrangements may include the following actions: - referring the matter to the group's governing body to progress; - inviting one or more of the following, who do not have the conflict of interest, to attend the relevant meeting to provide additional scrutiny to the matter and advice to those who can participate: - A practice representative; - A member of a relevant Health and Wellbeing Board; - o A member of a governing body of another clinical commissioning group.
+This list is not exhaustive, and any arrangements will be recorded and communicated in line with the requirements of paragraph 5.7 above and paragraph 8.4.10 of the Constitution.

-5. Declarations of Interests at Meeting
+6. Declarations of Interests at Meetings